Malaysia's egg shortage sets Indian hatcheries on path for record exports

 But for the time being, demand is not abating.

-(Reporting by Rajendra Jadhav, Mei Mei Chu and A. Ananthalakshmi in Kuala Lumpur; editing by Mayank Bhardwaj & Simon Cameron-Moore)
+(Reporting by Rajendra Jadhav, Mei Mei Chu and A. Ananthalakshmi in Kuala Lumpur Editing by Mayank Bhardwaj, Simon Cameron-Moore and Frances Kerry)

 ((rajendra.jadhav@thomsonreuters.com; +91-22-68414378 ; Reuters Messaging: rajendra.jadhav.thomsonreuters.com@reuters.net))